 If we see that architecture (both built and in images) is a form of consciousness interface, the act of making it “correct” in terms of styles or materials is revealed to be as fruitless as arguing that the earth is flat.
 Architecture, once cognizant of panpsychist concepts can become a new interface by proposing novel ways in which space and time interact with individualized consciousness.
-This absence of a single truth is a better expression of reality than a materialist world view.
+This absence of a single truth is a better expression of reality than a materialist worldview.
 One way of doing this would be to examine the entanglement issue (such as a simultaneous duality of a necker cube) as a formal basis in which individualized perception of a form/space can have multiplicities of meaning and emotional effects that can be different, or even contradictory.
-If architecture were designed this way, it becomes a conscious agent in which panpsychist truth is revealed by making entanglement visible to the subjects through interface.
-It could be argued that unbuilt images of a project have the same agency as would a built project if the goal is to communicate universal complexity through visual means.
+If architecture were designed this way, it becomes a conscious agent in which truth is revealed by making entanglement visible to the subjects through the interface.